ambikesh-jha/CSS-Grid/README.md

 - Responsive layout that adjusts to different screen sizes.
 - Uses CSS Grid and Flexbox for efficient and modern layout techniques.
 - Media queries for different viewport sizes to ensure optimal viewing experience.

-Feel free to modify the contents according to your project's specifics.